-You have a day to spare on your trip to Rome and want to explore the history of St. Francis of Assisi.
+If you have a day to spare on your trip to Rome and want to explore the history of St. Francis of Assisi.

 2. Ostia Antica

-In this excursion to Ostia Antica from Rome you will have at your service a professional guide who will know the ruins like the back of his hand and will know how to set the scene for you to imagine yourself in the days of splendor of the Roman Empire.
+On this excursion to Ostia Antica from Rome you will have at your service a professional guide who will know the ruins like the back of his hand and will know how to set the scene for you to imagine yourself in the days of splendor of the Roman Empire.

 3. Villa Adriana and Villa d'Este

 The excursion to the famous villas of Tivoli, Villa Adriana and Villa d'Este, is one of the best experiences you can include in your trip to Rome.